Ten Tors: 2023

 The 2023 Ten Tors event was a week earlier than usual, on the 28th-30th of April, due to the King's coronation.

 Jonathan Van-Tam gave a speech before the event started.

 2024

 Unusually high temperatures meant many participants crashed out due to heatstroke, with two 30-minute rest periods imposed during the event, one on each day.
 Ray Mears gave the commencement speech.

 2025

 Saturday started with skydivers and a helicopter flyover.
 Weather conditions were perfect for walking and remained that way for the whole of Saturday.

 On Sunday the weather was clouded over and a little on the cold side, with strong breezes.
 At around 11:30 it began to rain and continued for the majority of the day.

+2026

+The weather was generally favourable apart from a strong gusty wind that started at around 2pm on Saturday and continued overnight until about 10am Sunday morning.

 Manned tors

 The tors used as checkpoints on the Ten Tors challenge in 2013 were as follows, but this is being changed for the 2014 event, all changed for the 2020 event, and all changed for the 2024, with no checkpoints S of the Postbridge - Merrivale Rd.